Table of Contents

-Last Updated on 7th July 2022
+Last Updated on 25th January 2024

 Depop is an app-based marketplace that makes buying and selling clothes simple.
 That means it’s a great place for upcoming fashion sellers to find new buyers.
-In 2020, the app surpassed 20 million users – most of whom are millennials and generation Z buyers.
-These fashion-conscious users have one eye on sustainability, so it’s the perfect platform for selling vintage, preloved, or ethically made clothes.
-A Depop shop will help you reach new customers – so here’s how to get started and how to sell on Depop.
+And there were 35 million registered users in 2022 – most of whom are millennials and generation Z buyers.

 Pick A Great Name For Your Shop

+Starting a Depop thift store does need a bit of planning.
 Choose a name that reflects the vibe of your brand, and highlights what you sell.
 Selling sneakers?
 Pick something that will make it easy for shoe-seekers to find you.
 This can be as simple as including the word ‘footwear’ in your name.
 The same principle applies to your brand aesthetic – if you’re selling mainly vintage or denim goods, reflect this in your store name.
-If you’re not sure what you want to sell yet, or you don’t want to be tied down to a particular niche, you can use a broader shop name (though this may make it trickier for people to find your shop).

 Choose Great Pieces For Your First Collection

 Be choosy about what you include in your first Depop collection.
-Successful Depop shops sell quality, sought-after clothes – so start as you mean to go on by putting your best garms front and centre.
+Successful Depop shops listings sell quality, sought-after clothes – so start as you mean to go on by putting your best garms front and centre.
 Not only will this give your shop a great brand aesthetic, it’s also more likely to generate sales from the start.
-At least while your shop is picking up speed, go for quality over quantity.
-Bear in mind 90% of Depop users are under 26 so make sure your clothing targets that demographic.

 Take Great Photos